kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 11,23
 ```
 * Isolate the CPUs so that host OS shcduler should not use CPUs dedciated for Guest VMs, Emulator Threads and Guest IOThread.
-* Enable pci-pass-through as well in Host OS Grub config.
+* Enable pci-pass-through and CPU Isolation in Grub config.

 ```
 GRUB_CMDLINE_LINUX="intel_iommu=on isolcpus=2-11,14-23"